OI-wiki/i18n/docs/ds/balanced-in-seg.md

 ## Common usage

-In OI competitions, we sometimes need to maintain multi-dimensional information and we often need nested trees to record it around this time.
+In algorithmic programming competitions, we sometimes need to maintain multi-dimensional information and we often need nested trees to record it around this time.
 When we need to maintain the predecessor, the successor, the largest $k$ , the ranking of a certain number, insertion/deletion, we usually need to use a balanced tree to meet our needs, that is, a segment tree nesting a balanced tree.

 ## Principle of implementation